slibby3/MAT301/PS3.md

 10.Find the natural join between the Faculty and Department relations below.

 `
-The natural join between the Faculty and Departmnet relations is `
+The natural join between the Faculty and Departmnet relations is the "Dept" column.
+"Dept" is a primary key in the Department relation and a foreign key in the Faculty relation.
+`